sparkfun/32U4_Breakout_Board/Examples/readme.txt

 Now that the board is programmed with an application the board will start in the user application when turned on.
 If you want to reprogram a user application, you'll want to run the bootloader again.
 To do this just hit the manual reset button on the board.
-Whenever the reset button is pressed, the bootloader runs for 7 seconds to allow time for programming via avrdude before switching to the user's application.
+Whenever the reset button is pressed, the bootloader runs.
 So for programming in the future, just hit reset, type make program and hit enter.
 The programming will fail if the board isn't in its bootloader state.